learn-co-curriculum/angular-basics/README.md

 both your HTML templates and Javascript controllers.
 This is where controllers start to become confusing and unlogical.

-## The ViewModel in MVVM
+## The MVVM Pattern

-The *ViewModel* aims to solve problems that MVC introduces by moving binding away from the Javascript and back into HTML.
+The Model-View-ViewModel or MVVM patterm aims to solve problems that MVC introduces by moving template logic away from the Javascript and back into HTML.
 A rewrite of the above example in Angular would look like:

 ```html
 <form ng-submit="doSubmit()"></form>